 The Corporation's quarterly results are also affected by the timing of acquisitions and the start-up of PUPS operations.
 Certain expenses, including some due diligence and professional fees cannot be capitalized.
 These are instead expensed in the weeks surrounding a related acquisition.
-The Corporation also incurs some start-up expenses when a PUPS location is opened.
+The Corporation also incurs some start-up expenses when a PUPS location is opened and is in lease-up.
 These costs may include labor, training, travel, advertising or office expenses.